Kwanjk/INST364-Password-Cracking-Project-/README.md

 ### 🔸 Cognitive Conflict:
 - Users will experience **dissonance** when they see how quickly a reused or "tweaked" password is cracked.
-- This aligns with **conceptual change theory**—confronting flawed mental models with credible, visible evidence.
+- This aligns with **conceptual change theory**, confronting flawed mental models with credible, visible evidence.

 ### 🔸 Behavioral Intention Shift:
 - Clear, low-effort simulations lower the barrier to adopting better practices.